 Back to AIHPA Home Page

 Classification (Grading) System:

-- Classification is based on result attained.
+- Classification is based on result attained from registered matches only.

-Obtaining Classification:
+Initial Classification:

-new, or unclassified, competitor is established after completing 3x registered NRA International Match Course results.
-Classification will be equal to the average percentage of these 3 results (per classification table).
+- The classification of a new, or unclassified, competitor is established after completing 3x registered International Match Course results.
+Classification will be equal to the average of these 3 results (per classification table).

 Re-Classification:

-- The new classification will be the corresponding classification that is equal to the 3x highest results.
+- A competitor is reclassified equal to the 3x highest IMC results over any period of time.
 Example, if a shooter is currently “Marksman” and shoots 1x “Master” result and 2x “Expert” results, then that shooters’ new grade is “Expert”.

 - A shooter may be classified down after 12 IMC results, only by applying to the National High Power Rifle Coordinator in writing.
-This request is reviewed if that shooters’ current classification has not been reached at any of the last 12 results, assuming that each match was completed and there were no outside factors that resulted in a reduced performance.
+This request is reviewed if that shooters’ current classification has not been reached by any of the last 12 results, assuming that each match was completed and there were no outside factors that resulted in a reduced performance.

+Back to AIHPA Home Page